learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 A teaching assistant is holding office hours so students can make appointments.
 She has 6 appointments scheduled today, 3 by male students, and 3 by female students.

-Create a NumPy array to list the event space, (all the possible permutations of these appointments) the same way as we did this for you in the "throwing a dice twice" exercise.
+Create a NumPy array of possible outcomes in the same way as we did in the "throwing a dice twice" exercise.
 It will be quite a bit of typing, as your resulting NumPy array will have a shape (20,6)!

 ```python